The String of hearts, also known as Ceropegia woodii, is the perfect trailing succulent to hang in your living space.

 Here’s a step-by-step instruction for root division propagation.

-- Now, untangle the vines and roots of your plant and break them into significant parts.
+- After carefully packing soil, untangle the root vines and break them into significant parts.

-- Fill in around each new division with soil and place it in a pot at the same depth as it was in the original container.
+- Place each new division in a pot at the same depth as in the original container.

 3. Propagation by Tuber